Religion, Philosophy and Ethics

 Unit 3: Developments in Buddhist Thought

-Our Computing provision goes far beyond the classroom.
-As part of enrichment we offer Philosophy Club to all students, a chance to engage and debate key issues in contemporary philosophy and ethics.
+Our Religion, Philosophy and Ethics provision goes far beyond the classroom.
+As part of enrichment, we offer Philosophy Club to all students, a chance to engage and debate key issues in contemporary philosophy and ethics.

 These enrichment activities are open to all students and are a collaborative offering from CSIA staff.